 Updated Mar 2026

-Want to check screen time on Windows 10 or 11?
-The short answer is: Windows offers a few built-in ways to estimate usage, but there is no single business-friendly dashboard for employee screen time.
-For family or personal use, Microsoft Family Safety can show device and app activity.
-On laptops, Battery usage and battery reports can give you partial visibility.
-For teams, MonitUp gives you a clearer view with app usage, website activity, screenshots, start/end times, and productivity reports in one place.
+Want to check screen time on Windows 10 or Windows 11?
+The short answer is this: Windows gives you a few built-in ways to estimate device activity, but it does not provide one clear screen time dashboard the way many people expect.
+For personal or family use, Microsoft Family Safety can help.
+On laptops, Battery usage and battery reports can provide rough clues.
+For teams, MonitUp gives you a clearer view with app usage, website activity, screenshots, start and end times, and productivity reports in one place.

-This guide explains the practical ways to check screen time on a PC, where built-in Windows tools help, where they fall short, and how MonitUp turns raw usage data into useful productivity insights for remote, hybrid, and office teams.
+This guide explains how to check screen time on a Windows PC, where built-in Windows tools help, where they fall short, and when MonitUp makes more sense for employee monitoring and time tracking.

-Try MonitUp FreeIf you are searching for how to check screen time on PC, it helps to separate three different needs:
+Start 7-Day TrialIf you are searching for how to check screen time on Windows, it helps to separate three different needs:

 Windows can help with the first two.
 For the third, a purpose-built tool like MonitUp is much more practical.